Antique oval picture frame

-This reproduction of a Baroque oval frame is made of ayous and tulipwood perfectly combined together.
-As a result, we obtained the maximum strength with the minimum weight.
-You can customize the shape of the oval as you prefer.
-To realize the perfect shape for your painting you must send us a drawing of its real size.
-To do that, you just put the oval painting on paper and with a pen, you draw the perimeter.
-In this way, we will be able to cover the overlap with cm 0,5 around the painting.
+This reproduction of a Baroque oval frame is made of ayous and tulipwood combined together.
+As a result, we obtain the maximum strength with the minimum weight.
+Customize the shape of the oval sight as you prefer.

 Section width cm 8.5

 Decorations are typically in Roman style.
 Its profile is made of convex and concave surfaces split by three different types of carvings.
 Plus, four corner decorations enrich the style following the shape of the oval sight.

 This model is named after the 17th-century famous Neapolitan painter Salvator Rosa, even if it has not much connection with him.
 The connection could be due to the fact that there are many Salvator Rosa paintings framed with this model.

 Therefore, we don’t think this model is a source of the creativity of Salvator Rosa himself.
 We think instead, that its style is derived from the section of a Doric column.